-- A cyber-attack against Denmark's energy infrastructure via a common firewall vulnerability in 2023.. - A cyber-attack on Ukraine's SCADA systems via acquired legitimate credentials in 2015.. - Malware infection at Stuxnet in 2010\. - Physical terrorism attack at San Jose substation in 2013..
+- A cyber-attack against Denmark's energy infrastructure via a common firewall vulnerability in 2023152. - A cyber-attack on Ukraine's SCADA systems via acquired legitimate credentials in 2015153. - A malware infection at Stuxnet in 2010154. - A physical terrorism attack at San Jose substation in 2013155.

-The Institute of Electrical and Electronics Engineers (IEEE) and NERC have identified the increased risk of physical and cyber security threats in the evolving energy sector and recommended that transmission planners study the unique contingencies posed by cyber threats..
+The Institute of Electrical and Electronics Engineers (IEEE) and NERC have identified the increased risk of physical and cyber security threats in the evolving energy sector and recommended that transmission planners study the unique contingencies posed by cyber threats156.
 They recommended that transmission planners identify transmission elements that share a cyber/physical security or communications related common mode failure (like DERs that share a common control system).
 Once these commonalities are identified, the transmission planner can develop contingencies that simulate an outage of elements connected via a security-based attack.

-IEEE and NERC also noted a number of corrective action plans that can be used to mitigate the reliability risk of a power system due to such threats, including load shedding programs..
+IEEE and NERC also noted a number of corrective action plans that can be used to mitigate the reliability risk of a power system due to such threats, including load shedding programs157.